Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 I am a Ph.D. student (2020 - now) at State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University.
 I received B.S. degree from School of Electronic Information, Wuhan University, Wuhan, China, in 2020.
 I am now a member of EVA group, advised by [**Prof. Wei He**](https://prowdiy.github.io/weihe.github.io/).

+# ✈️✈️We are delighted to inform you we have successfully secured the championship in the [**2024 IEEE Whispers Multimodal Semantic Segmentation Challenge**](https://www.ieee-whispers.com/multimodal-semantic-segmentation-challenge/).

 # 🎇🎇I attended the IGARSS2024 conference in Athens, Greece from July 7, 2024 to July 13, 2024.
 # 🎇🎇I attended the CVPR 2024 conference in Seattle, USA from June 15, 2024 to June 22, 2024.